wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/MigrationStrategy.md

 1. download a copy of a database dump of your website to your laptop and call it (mandatory naming don't call it anything else) applicationDB.sql/.psql

+**IF YOU WANT TO GIVE YOUR MIGRATED WEBSITE A DIFFERENT DOMAIN NAME, FOLLOW THIS STEP (you can search and replace in a gui instead if you want)
+IF YOU ARE DEPLOYING TO THE SAME DOMAIN NAME AS YOU PREVIOUSLY WERE, YOU CAN SKIP THIS STEP**
 2. copy the following shell script to your laptop and call it RemoveApplicationBranding.sh

 >     #!/bin/sh